Animate This! My Favorite 2-D Animated Movies

 On a more serious note, one of the co-founders of Pixar has been noted as saying that Yellow Submarine is one of the first animated films to bring attention to the idea that animation on celluloid could be used for other purposes other than just as "children's entertainment".

 That's one of the primary reasons I have it here in this list.
-In other entries about animated movies, I mention the disapppointment I felt at the way so much of Hollywood has been overtaken by the Disney style of making such films, not just Disney, but other film companies as well.
-Now don't get me wrong, I think it's obvious that cartoon based cinema directed towards a more mature mindset will ever match the more "family friendly" variety in terms of box office, but that doesn't mean that the former should be dismissed altogether.
+In other entries about animated movies, I mention the disappointment I felt at the way so much of Hollywood has been overtaken by the Disney style of making such films, not just Disney, but other film companies as well.
+Now don't get me wrong, I think it's obvious that cartoon-based cinema directed towards a more mature mindset will ever match the more "family friendly" variety in terms of box office, but that doesn't mean that the former should be dismissed altogether.
 There's a much more expressionistic element that is available in 2D animation that would serve more complicated and intelligent type of stories if set up in the medium of this style.
-And it is one that has gone criminally underused because of the lack of open-sidedness of a formula fixed industry, particularly thru the dominance of the mouse-eared mentalit in this general part of Hollywood.
+And it is one that has gone criminally underused because of the lack of open-sidedness of a formula fixed industry, particularly thru the dominance of the mouse-eared megalith in this general part of Hollywood.

 But, as John, Paul, George and Ringo have shown here, as they have done in their music at the time, art, including that which is animated, doesn't have to always be colored within the lines or by the numbers.